 Gokhru, also known as Gokshur, is a tonic for both men’s and women’s reproductive systems.
 It is said to help with digestion, blood purification, kidney and bladder health, sperm count, and hormone balance for proper weight gain.
 It can nourish as well as boost strength and energy.
 It is a popular Ayurvedic herb for increasing vitality, vigour, and muscle mass.

-Weight management is approached holistically in Ayurveda.
-Panchakarma (Ayurvedic treatment procedures) can be used to manage weight loss and gain.
+The Ayurvedic Treatment Procedure Panchakarma can be used to manage weight loss and gain.
 This complete therapy detoxifies and revitalises the body combines the doshas, and promotes overall well-being, making it an effective weight-management tool.

 Panchakarma Treatment for Weight Loss:

-- Udwarthana- Udwarthana is a traditional Ayurvedic weight loss massage that employs herbal powders.
+- Udwarthana- One the three therapies which used for panchakarma treatment for weight loss is Udwarthana.
+It is a traditional Ayurvedic weight loss massage that employs herbal powders.
 The massage entails applying herbal powders to the body and rubbing them against the direction of hair growth.
 This technique aids in the removal of excess fat and the reduction of cellulite, resulting in weight loss and improved skin texture.

-- Swedana (sudation therapy)- It is a traditional Ayurveda treatment that involves inducing sweat in order to eliminate toxins and promote weight loss.
+- Swedana (sudation therapy)- This therapy is second therapy used in panchakarma treatment for weight loss.
+It is a traditional Ayurveda treatment that involves inducing sweat in order to eliminate toxins and promote weight loss.
 The body is heated during the treatment to promote sweating, which aids in the release of toxins and the burning of excess fat.

-- Virechana- Virechana is an Ayurveda panchakarma treatment that uses a herbal laxative to eliminate toxins from the body, speed up metabolism, and encourage weight loss.
+- Virechana- Virechana is an Ayurveda panchakarma treatment for weight loss that uses a herbal laxative to eliminate toxins from the body, speed up metabolism, and encourage weight loss.
 Purgation aids in the cleansing of the digestive system, the improvement of metabolism, and the elimination of excess fat from the body.